 The JCC Bookstore and the JCC @ VO-TECH Bookstore are operated under an agreement with the Follett Higher Education Group.
-The bookstore stocks new and used textbooks, school supplies, JCC clothing, gifts, magazines, reference books and academically discounted software.
-The bookstore conducts book buy back year round, however the best prices are generally offered at the end of the fall and winter semesters.
+The bookstores stock new and used textbooks, school supplies, JCC clothing, gifts, magazines, reference books and academically discounted software.
+The bookstores conduct book buy back year round, however the best prices are generally offered at the end of the Fall and Winter semesters.
 Check the JCC schedule each semester for current bookstore hours.
-The JCC bookstore is located on the first floor of the George E. Potter Center on JCC's main campus, next to the Frank Dove Student Commons.
-The JCC @ VO-TECH bookstore is located in room 212 of the JCC @ VO-TECH Center, in Adrian.
+The JCC Bookstore is located on the first floor of the George E. Potter Center on the Jackson campus, next to the Frank Dove Student Commons.
+The JCC @ VO-TECH Bookstore is located in room 212 of the JCC @ VO-TECH Center, in Adrian.
 Additionally, a temporary bookstore is operated at the beginning and end of each semester at the Hillsdale LeTarte Center.